 We have incurred significant net losses since inception.
-For the nine months ended September 30, 2020 and the years ended December 31, 2019 and 2018, our accumulated deficit was approximately \$61, \$52 and \$32 million, respectively.
+As of the years ended December 31, 2020 and 2019, our accumulated deficit was approximately \$65 and \$52 million, respectively.
 We expect to continue incurring substantial losses for the next several years as we continue to develop, manufacture and market our technologies.
 Our operating expenses are comprised of research and development expenses, general and administrative expenses, and sales and marketing expenses.